cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 - [ ] TODO: Open, Ring
 - [ ] TODO: Open kmeans
 - [ ] TODO: Who?, calculation of pi
-- [ ] TODO: Who?, find number count of 8 in randome numbers between 1-10
+- [ ] TODO: Who?, find number count of 8 in random numbers between 1-10

 ## Prerequisite

-For the examples listed in this document it is important to know the number of cores in your computer.
-This can be found out through the commandline or though a python program.
+For the examples listed in this document, it is important to know the number of cores in your computer.
+This can be found out through the command line or a python program.

-In python you can do it with
+In Python, you can do it with

 > ```python
 > import multiprocessing
 > multiprocessing.cpu_count()
 > ```

-or as a commandline
+or as a command line

 > ```bash
 > $ python -c "import multiprocessing;  print(multiprocessing.cpu_count())"
 > ```

-Alternatively you can  use the following
+Alternatively, you can  use the following

 Linux: